ProfessionalWiki/chameleon/docs/legal.md

-## Legal stuff
+## Legal considerations for contributors

 The Chameleon skin is currently licensed under the GNU General Public License, version 3 (or any later version).
 Its documentation is currently licensed under GNU Free Documentation License, version 1.3 (or any later version).
-Any contributions must be made under these same licenses.
+Any contribution must be made under these same license.

 However, it may in the future become necessary or desirable to change these licenses, e.g. to keep this skin legally compatible with a changed license of the MediaWiki software or to better position it in a changed legal context.

-For this reason every contributor needs to provide the following statement:
+For this reason every contributor should provide the following statement with their first commit on GitHub:
 ```
 I understand and agree that the maintainer of the Chameleon skin shall have the
 irrevocable and perpetual right to make and distribute copies of any